 Why do we crave alcohol?
 A story of dopamine and genes.

 We know that dopamine is critical for inducing addiction and the desperation that comes with it to get a hold of more rewarding substance.
 When rats are given an opportunity to press a lever resulting in direct injections of cocaine into their own brains, they go on binges during which they press compulsively until they are exhausted.
 Such injections are known to immediately increase dopamine levels in the nucleus accumbens (NA) – a deep-brain cluster of cells which is a critical component of the brain’s reward system (30).That dopamine provokes cravings is widely accepted.
 It compels individuals to seek the thing which provided that dopamine spike in the first place, often regardless of whether they actually enjoy the thing they crave (7).
 Researchers have known for a while that ethanol consumption increases dopamine levels in the nucleus accumbens (8, 19).
-Dopamine appears to be quite important here, since preventing this neurochemical from influencing neurons, by blocking dopamine receptors, makes rats less likely to choose to drink more alcohol (27).
-Over a decade ago, researchers found that this dopamine rush appears to be largely underpinned by the effects of alcohol on the glycine receptors which are clustered around neurons in the brain’s reward centres (24).

 This was discovered when researchers observed that the massive dopamine release that occurred when rats were given alcohol was prevented by a drug which blocked glycine receptors.
 On the other hand, dripping glycine directly into the brain (which naturally stimulated these receptors) boosted the intoxicated dopamine burst.
 The fact that activating glycine receptors in the nucleus accumbens excited dopamine release seems a bit of a mystery, given what we know about glycine’s inhibiting effect on neurons.
 To understand roughly how researchers attempted to explain this somewhat surprising finding, let’s look inside the connections between neurons in the brain’s reward centres: